Kyle the Cat

 Ser Kyle once served House Caswell as a sworn sword.
 He claimed to have saved Lord Armond Caswell's life during the First Blackfyre Rebellion.
 He made the first sword for Armond's three-year-old son, Joffrey, carving a small wooden sword out of pine to fit his hand.[1]

 Ser Kyle was one of several hedge knights headed to Lord Ambrose Butterwell's wedding at Whitewalls in 212 AC.
 He hoped to take part in the wedding tourney, and possibly win himself a place in service to a lord.
-Ser Duncan the Tall and his squire Egg, unable to stay at the old inn by the Gods Eye, found a hedge knights' camp in a ring of weirwood stumps.
+Ser Duncan the Tall and his squire Egg, unable to stay at the old inn by the Gods Eye, found Kyle and others in a hedge knights' camp in a ring of weirwood stumps.
 Kyle introduced himself and his fellows, Ser Maynard Plumm and Ser Glendon Ball, and they shared a meal and conversation about the politics of the day.
 During their talk, Kyle accidentally offended Ser Glendon when he referred to Blackfyre rebels as traitors, as Glendon claimed to be the bastard son of the great knight Quentyn "Fireball" Ball, who had supported Daemon I Blackfyre.[1]

-As they waited for the ferry for the lake the next morning, Kyle tried to ingratiate himself with Lord Smallwood, who he claimed to know.
+As the hedge knights waited for the ferry for the lake the next morning, Kyle tried to ingratiate himself with Lord Smallwood, who he claimed to know.
 At Whitewalls, Kyle looked to encounter Lord Joffrey Caswell, who fell asleep in his wine at the wedding feast.
 The morning after, Kyle had the luck to face Joffrey Caswell in his first joust of the tourney.
 Though it would be an easy win, Kyle planned to throw the match in order to compliment Lord Joffrey on his growth as a warrior, and become a Caswell man again.
 And so, though Joffrey's horse was slow, his lance was wobbly, and he barely struck Kyle's shoulder, the Cat fell off his horse into the dirt, just as planned.[1]

 However, when Kyle came to Joffrey to pay the forfeit, and told him about how he had once made his first sword, Joffrey did not recognize him, and said there was no place at Bitterbridge for knights as feeble as Kyle the Cat had shown himself to be.
 He still took Kyle's arms, armor, and horse, since Kyle could not pay the ransom for them.
 Kyle expressed his regrets to Duncan, wondering what he would do at his age without a horse or arms.
 Though Dunk tried to reassure him, saying he would find employment soon, Kyle wished he had instead faced John the Fiddler, a chivalrous competitor who took no ransoms.[1]